Open-Source-Community/LDP-2024/PopOS/README.md

 ## Intended Users
 - ### Real life use cases:
   - to answer on the question "__Isn’t Pop!\_OS just a re-skinned Ubuntu?__".... and the short answer is __NO__.
   - Pop!\_OS has been designed with vibrant colors, a flat theme, and a clean desktop environment, but developers created it to do so much more than just look pretty.
-(Although it does look very pretty.)
   - Pop!\_OS is designed to be:
     - **easy to use** for Linux beginners from the beginning to the end, also it's tech-savvy professional.
     - **for all**, Pop!\_OS comes with 3 versions: